AresMUSH/aresmush/plugins/manage/help/en/trouble_tutorial.md

 If someone is causing a ruckus, you can forcibly disconnect them using the `boot` command.

-> It is preferable to let the game admin deal with problem players.
+> **Note:** It is preferable to let the game admin deal with problem players.
 However, the default Ares configuration allows all approved characters to use the boot command.
 This helps players protect each other even when an admin is not available.

 ### Reporting Channel Abuse